Velko/AoC_2023/README.md

 Part 1
 ------

-First order of business is again parsing the input, but being armed with experiece from Day 2 it did not felt too bad.
+First order of business is again parsing the input, but being armed with experience from Day 2 it did not felt too bad.

 The scoring calculation felt a bit awkward until I realized that bit-shifts is what describes it naturally.
 Let's start with value of 1 and shift it left for each winning number.